DimitrisPr/evdoxos-auto-backup/README.md

 ## How to contribute

-Let's make a GUI ith tkinter?
+Let's make a GUI with python's TKinter?
 Contributions accepted.

 <hr/>